iamdefender/sorokin/README.md

 It's what happens when you give a serial killer both a thesaurus and a copy of *The Norton Anthology* and tell them to "make it rhyme."
 The result is **structurally Shakespearean, semantically Sorokin, phonetically unhinged**.

 Karpathy would be proud.
 Or horrified.
 Honestly, at this level of abstraction, those are the same emotion.

----

-### The Three-Act Horror Show
+### The Four-Act Horror Show

 #### Act I: The Dissection (or "Fuck this sentence")

 First, `sorokin` takes your prompt and runs it through a brutal tokenization process:
   - Strips away all dignity (punctuation, numbers, capitalization)
   - Identifies "core words" using a proprietary blend of:
   - Length scoring (longer = more interesting)
   - Rarity analysis (uncommon = more charged)
   - Position weighting (first word gets a bonus)
   - A sprinkle of chaos (random jitter, because why not?)

 Stopwords?
 Rejected.
 Single letters?
 Discarded.
 What remains are the words that *matter*—or at least, the words that think they do.
 Occasionally a phrase tries to bite me mid-dissection, which is fine; we're wearing Sorokin-brand emotional hazmat gear.
-The README keeps the bite marks as marginalia.

 ```python
 >>> tokenize("Hello, cruel world!")